LilaLiang/MSA-mini-practice-projects/README.md

 Explore creating a cross-platform RESTful service by using ASP.NET Core web API controllers with .NET and C#.

 ### 3.Simple-website
-Create a basic web page using HTML</br>
+Create a basic web page using HTML.</br>
-Apply styles to page elements using CSS</br>
+Apply styles to page elements using CSS.</br>
-Create themes using CSS</br>
+Create themes using CSS.</br>
-Add support for switching between themes using JavaScript</br>
+Add support for switching between themes using JavaScript.</br>
-Inspect the website using browser developer tools
+Inspect the website using browser developer tools.